Afamuefuna/Simple-API/README.md

-# Simple API and MongoDB
+# Simple API
- This is a simple API and MongoDB I created for my backend practice
+ This is a simple API I created for my backend practice